haeggee/sergio_jax/README.md

 ## Credits
 If you use SERGIO-JAX in your project, please cite the [original paper](https://www.sciencedirect.com/science/article/pii/S2405471220302878) and acknowledge our repository.

-_Yunshu Ouyang, Alexander Hägele.
-2023._
+_Yunshu Ouyang, ETH Zürich & Broad/MIT._

+_Alexander Hägele, ETH Zürich (work partially done while at Apple)._